Rightpoint/RZBluetooth/README.md

  - Multiple read and write calls will not cause more connect or discover events than required.
 The discover events are batched up and triggered on the next runloop iteration.

 This hides a lot of the delegate callback pain.
 Commonly in Core Bluetooth implementations, more characteristics cause tightly coupled chains in the delegate.
 The command pattern loosens up that coupling to allow different bluetooth services to be developed and supported in isolation.
-This allows the development of isolated "Profile" level APIs.
+This allows the development of "Profile" level APIs.

 # Profile Level APIs